Thank you for your interest in Developing K.I.D.S.!

 Developing Kingdoms In Different Stages (Developing K.I.D.S.) is a non-profit organization that services its community through three servicing areas: Prevention, Family Management, and Community Support.
 The word Kingdoms is used as a synonym for communities.
 The word Stages, represents the process in how we will service communities.
 The philosophy behind this is as follows: leaders will be developed and nurtured in every community.
 Therefore, that Kingdom (community) will be developed in a different stage or pace than a prior community serviced by this organization based on the needs and risk factors of that community.
 The mission is fulfilled through efforts to reach out to families instead of individuals.
 There is support for individuals, however the focus is to get the community to see that they are a part of a group/family and they must work together to bring about change: therefore building strong communities.

 Services began in Northwest Detroit near Cody High School.
 Upon the community-building dynamics of the Skillman Good Neighborhood Initiative, our programming space evolved into the Don Bosco Hall Community Resource Center with Developing K.I.D.S. being one of its founding partners.
-Over the next three years, key relationships and partnerships were developed to provide services throughout metro Detroit with organizations such as: Don Bosco Hall, Sisters Acquiring Financial Empowerment(S.A.F.E.), Women In Touch, Alternatives For Girls, Women’s L.I.F.T.
-Center and several others.
-The summer program that were the initial act of directs service with 29 youth in 2007 has expanded to have a lengthy waiting list, serving over 65 youth with over 308 hours of quality programming for its 2011 summer program.
+Over the next three years, key relationships and partnerships were developed to provide services throughout metro Detroit with organizations such as: Don Bosco Hall, Sisters Acquiring Financial Empowerment(S.A.F.E.), Marygrove College, ACCESS, Alternatives For Girls, Toastmasters and several others.